NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain3-cloudtechnology.md

 - Identifying the services that can present the output of virtual machines (VMs) on end-user machines
 - Identifying the services that can create and deploy frontend and mobile services
 - Identifying the services that manage IoT devices

-What is a VPC in AWS, and why is it important?
+#### What is a VPC in AWS, and why is it important?
+It is a logically isolated virtual network dedicated to your AWS Account where you can launch AWS Resources such as Amazon EC2 and Amazon RDS instances.
+You can use VPC to create managed networks in the cloud.
+It is a private environment and users have full control over its configurations.
+The Amazon VPC can handle all networking needs and offers elasticity to make changes based on business needs at most affordable rates.
+...
 What is a subnet, and how is it used in a VPC?
-What is an Internet Gateway, and what role does it play in a VPC?
+Subnets are chosen under certain availability zones What is an Internet Gateway, and what role does it play in a VPC?
 What is a NAT Gateway, and why would you use it in a VPC?
 What is a Route Table, and how does it function in a VPC?